ppatel-volley/datadog-scanner/README.md

 - **GitHub integration**: Direct links to code locations in GitHub repositories
 - **Export options**: JSON and CSV exports for further analysis
 - **Multi-threaded scanning**: Fast scanning with parallel processing
+- **Extensible architecture**: Easy to add support for additional languages and DataDog SDKs

 ## Installation & Setup